 According to the SBA, to be admitted into the 8(a) program early, "the applicant firm must have adequate capital to sustain its operations and carry out its business plan."

-Cash flow is often the most difficult management challenge for any small business owner, but careful cash flow management is absolutely essential for any 8(a) applicant that wants a waiver to join the 8(a) program early.
-Because you are asking the SBA to waive its two years in business rule for you, it is important to emphasize your ability to manage your cash flow carefully, while reliably meeting your routine payroll and operating expense obligations.
+Cash flow is often the most difficult management challenge for any small business owner, but careful cash flow management is absolutely essential for any 8(a) applicant who wants a waiver to join the 8(a) program early.
+Because you are asking the SBA to waive its 2-years-in-business rule for you, it is important to emphasize your ability to manage your cash flow carefully, while reliably meeting your routine payroll and operating expense obligations.

 The SBA is not concerned with your future earning potential but rather the capital, cash and credit you and your company possess now.
 Although the SBA understands that your company is applying for 8(a) status because it is small and disadvantaged, it will not grant you a waiver of the length of time in business rule unless you can demonstrate relative financial stability now.